pb-engineer08/opengl-gui/README.md

 - Linkedin: **https://www.linkedin.com/in/projesh-bhoumik-13b5a5128/**
 - Stackoverflow: **https://stackexchange.com/users/4344677/projesh-bhoumik?tab=accounts**

-**Completed a master's degree in Automotive Software Engineering from the Technical University Of Chemnitz.**
+**Completed a master's degree in Automotive Software Engineering from the Technical University Of Chemnitz, Germany.**

 I have invested 5 years (2018-2023) in academic knowledge to be professional in this area.